BrianHicks/should/README.md

 Here's the ideas from my list about should:

  - dependency management / parenting
- - due date and filtering
+ - due date and search
  - non-verbose printing format
  - public list / private list in different text files (for example, this list of ideas would be public)
  - ability to edit / add tags, projects, due dates from the command line interface
- - better search (by tags AND/OR projects AND/OR duedae plus exclusion)

 Here's the ones I've done:

  - color
  - better command line interface
+ - better search (by tags AND/OR projects plus exclusion)